GiorgiUbiria/user-management/README.md

 3) User - has no access to users, but has access to one only page on which user can buy admin rights (stripe)

 Project will have sign up, sign in, sign out functionality

+Until important changes, all the minor changes will be commited to dev branch.